-Calendar Description - Revises and implements the research proposal developed in the Advanced Research course.
-Requires students to adhere to the guidelines introduced in LRNT 622 with regard to research methods, ethics and academic integrity.
-Analyzes and synthesizes secondary data, or the process and product of the digital learning consulting project, to develop recommendations and best practices.
+Calendar Description - Revises and implements the research proposal developed in LRNT 622, the Advanced Research course.
+Requires students to adhere to the guidelines introduced in LRNT 622 with regards to research methods, ethics and academic integrity.
+Analyzes and synthesizes secondary data.
 Requires at least 200 hours of effort.
+Prerequisites: LRNT 521; LRNT 522; LRNT 523; LRNT 524; LRNT 525; LRNT 526; LRNT 527; LRNT 528, LRNT 622.